simone-rosso/embed_test/README.md

 ## API Usage

-API can be launched using npm start.
 You will need to run npm install once you starting working on the project to install dependencies.

 | Endpoint                     | Result                                              |
 |------------------------------|-----------------------------------------------------|